RedeemedSpoon/MarkEase/README.md

    ```bash
    python3 main.py
    ```
-   This command will initiate the MarkEase application, allowing you to import, edit, and export images seamlessly.
 3. **Import Image**: Utilize the "Import An Image" button to browse, select, and import an image file for watermarking.
 4. **Apply Watermark**: Utilize the diverse set of tools available within MarkEase to apply text, shapes, and image watermarks to your imported image.
 5. **Save/Export**: Upon completion, save or export your edited image using the "Export" feature, ensuring you retain the watermark and desired modifications.

-## Limitations

-### 1. Supported Formats

--  **Limited Format Support**: While MarkEase supports popular formats like JPEG, PNG, and GIF, it may not accommodate less common or proprietary image formats.

-### 2. Text Limitations

--  **Basic Text Features**: The text watermarking feature within MarkEase offers basic text formatting options, potentially limiting advanced customization requirements.

-### 3. Shape Customization

--  **Basic Shape Options**: MarkEase primarily focuses on offering basic shape options such as rectangles and circles, potentially restricting users requiring more complex or intricate shapes.

-### 4. Performance

--  **Processing Constraints**: Processing large images or applying multiple watermarks simultaneously within MarkEase may result in performance constraints or increased processing times.

 ## Screenshots